Published 13:21 IST, June 15th 2020

 Advertisement

 Stores must meet Britain’s COVID-19 guidelines to ensure that shoppers and workers can stay safe.
-In many shops and malls, that means lining up to enter, using hand sanitizers at door and following a one-way traffic system inside.
-Plastic screens will protect workers from shoppers at payment counters and some shops will only take cards, t cash.
+In many shops and malls, that means lining up to enter, using hand sanitizers at the door and following a one-way traffic system inside.
+Plastic screens will protect workers from shoppers at payment counters and some shops will only take cards, not cash.

 Advertisement